darton/RPiMS/README.md

 When any of the doors senors is opened, a video sequence will be recorded.

 Video stream will be turned on automaticly when use picamera sensor are set to enable in setup.

-Sensors are polled and measured values are saved to Redis database periodically.

 ## Installing